jlcarr/LeetCode/README.md

 - **Memory**: 27.2 MB
 - **Solution**: Since all numbers are positive, might as well perform the operation on the furthest right as much as possible since it can only lead to larger numbers.
 Treat it like a stack.

+### Problem 2815
+- **Name**: Max Pair Sum in an Array
+- **Runtime**: 145 ms
+- **Memory**: 16.4 MB
+- **Solution**: We can use the string representation of numbers to get each digit and then find the max.
+We can then use this to quickly group our sets of equal max digits.
+From there we just check all pairs for the maximum value.

 ## Resources
 - Blind 75 problem set: https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-100-LeetCode-Questions-to-Save-Your-Time-OaM1orEU
 - Sean Prashad's LeetCode patterns: https://github.com/SeanPrashad/leetcode-patterns